OctopusDeploy/blog/blog/2018-01/kotlin-run-let-also-apply.md

 We can extract a lot more context from the code.

-The transformations of objects are clearly described:
+The transformations of objects are clearly described as:
 * `credentials` -> `client`
 * `path` -> `templateFile` -> `template`
 * `request` -> `response`

-Because the standard functions allow us to reduce the scope of some variables down to a single block, there are exponentially fewer combinations of objects that could possibly be used.
+Because the standard functions allow us to reduce the scope of some variables down to a single block, there are significantly fewer combinations of objects that could be used.
 The construction of the `template` variable could make use of the `client` (even though we don't, the shape of the code doesn't prevent it), and `client` and `template` could be used in the final block creating the `request` (which they are).

 Compare that to the original code, where each of the 6 variables could make use of any combination of those that proceed it.
 Just looking at the shape of the code gives us no idea how all the variables are related.

 Reducing variables also makes the code much easier to reason about.
-The [magical number](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) describes the limit of people's memory capacity.
+The [magical number](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) describes the limit of people's memory capacity as somewhere between 5 and 9.
 The 6 variables from the first version of the code means that function is pushing the limits of what an average person can hold in their memory.
-The 3 variables from the second version, plus one or two additional ones as we move in and out of the `let` and `also` function, places this code nicely within the average persons memory capacity.
+The 3 variables from the second version, plus one or two additional ones as we move in and out of the `let` and `also` function, places this code nicely within the average person's memory capacity.

 We have also been able to quickly identity two mutating functions thanks to the calls to `also`.
-This gives us a quick idea of how much work it would be to test this code, as mutating functions often indicate external state that will need to be mocked up in a testing environment.
+This gives us an idea of how much work it would be to test this code, as mutating functions often indicate external state that will need to be mocked and validated in a testing environment.

 In our case the first mutation function is setting parameters on an object that doesn't have a builder interface, and doesn't accept the properties in the constructor.
 This doesn't require external state to be tracked.
-However the second mutating function writes to the console, which may or may not be important to test depending on the content of the application.
+However the second mutating function writes to the console, which may or may not be important to test depending on the context of the application.

+## Conclusion

+While they are quite simple, the standard functions in Kotlin provide a powerful way to express the intention of your code.
+They will reduce variable counts, make code much easier to reason about, and highlight mutation.